MattArnold/gaia-vora/index.md

 ### THE SUN OR THE RAINBOW

-If you chose to activate the Sun or Rainbow, add Life-Forms (CarniVores, HerbiVores, or Plants) to the Planet: one on the Tile directly under the Sun, and one on the visible surface of each Tile touching that Tile, including Water.
+If you chose to activate the Sun or Rainbow, add Life-Forms (CarniVores, HerbiVores, or Plants) to the Planet: one on the Tile directly under the Sun/Rainbow, and one on the visible surface of each Tile touching that Tile, including Water.

-If using the Sun, all three Life-Forms must be your own color.
-If using the Rainbow, all three Life-Forms must be in different colors.
+If using the Sun, all Life-Forms must be your own color.
+If using the Rainbow, all Life-Forms must be in different colors.

 **Each Tile may only have one of each species standing on it.** *That means you might not place the maximum possible number of Life-Forms, if there is not room.*